JeremySH/KataQuery/README.md

 As a result, "Move order" is a fuzzy concept in KataQuery.
 KataQuery can only track sequences fully if you leave stones mostly where they are (but I hope you don't!).

-While you can certainly review a game in KataQuery, there is no SGF import at the moment.
-SGF import/export *will* be supported, but KataQuery is definitely *not* an SGF editor.
+While you can certainly review a game in KataQuery, there is limited SGF import, and clunky export (you must do it through a script).
+SGF export *will* be supported, but KataQuery is definitely *not* an SGF editor.
 It's built for exploration and "Asking Questions."

 ## Requirements